 Anna is an active member the Alaska Speech and Language Hearing Association and serves as the editor for the association’s newsletter.
 She is also a member of the American Speech Language Hearing Association Special Interest Group 12: Augmentative and Alternative Communication.
 Anna is thrilled to be a new member of the Ability Group and to benefit from mentorship and collaboration with so many talented professionals!

-Molly Thompson has been a speech-language pathologist for 33 years.
+Molly Thompson has been a speech-language pathologist for over 33 years.
 She is the owner of Pediatric Speech-Language Services and has been with the Ability group since its inception.
-A spouse of a retired Air Force member, her work followed Air Force bases for many years.
-She has worked the entire age spectrum: Special Ed preschool and middle school at Minot AFB, ND, nursing homes in Lubbock, TX and Programs for Infants and Children in Anchorage.
+A spouse of a retired Air Force member, her work followed Air Force postings for many years.
+She has worked the entire age spectrum: Special Ed preschool at Minot AFB, ND, nursing homes in Lubbock, TX and Programs for Infants and Children in Anchorage.
 She went into private practice in 1991, thoroughly enjoying the collaboration with families in the speech and language treatment of their children.

 Molly enjoys mentoring and advocating in the profession.
-She is currently on the board of the Alaska Speech-Language Hearing Association and the Coordinating Committee for Special Interest Group 1 , Language, Learning and Education.
+She is currently on the board of the Alaska Speech-Language Hearing Association and the American Speech-Language Hearing Association’s (ASHA) Coordinating Committee for Special Interest Group 1 , Language, Learning and Education.
 She is a 2015 recipient of the ASHA Fellow reward.

 Molly is a grandma of three delightful young people.
 Give yourself plenty of time if you ask about them.